Find out about Stamp Duty Land Tax (SDLT) on leasehold properties.

 The net present value of the rent

 For example, if the net present value of the rent for a non-residential lease is £200,000, the amount of the net present value over the threshold is £50,000.
-Therefore you have to pay SDLT on £50,000 at the rate of 1%, that’s £500.
-This is added to the amount that you pay on the premium.
+This means you have to pay SDLT on £50,000 at the rate of 1%.
+That’s £500.
+This is added to the amount you pay on the premium.

 Calculate the net present value of the rent

-You can use the SDLT lease transactions calculator to work out the net present value and the amount of any SDLT due on it.
-You should select ‘residential’ or ‘non-residential’ as appropriate, for the property type.
+You can use the SDLT lease transactions calculator to work out the net present value and the amount of any SDLT due.
+Select ‘residential’ or ‘non-residential’ as appropriate, for the property type.